 Construction Drawings – the detailed working drawings and specifications that will be used to establish construction costs through a competitive public tender and build the project.
 The Ministry reviews the drawings at the 33%, 66% and 99% completion stages.

-Building Tender and Construction – involves actual construction of the building under the management of a general contractor as determined by a public tender and supervision from the project architect and the school division.
+Building Tender and Construction – involves actual construction of the building under the management of a general contractor as determined by a public tender and supervision from the project architect and the School Division.

-Funding | In practice, capital work in school divisions is a mix of targeted project funding and allocation from within the overall budget and subject to Ministry of Education approval.
+Capital work in school divisions is a mix of targeted project funding and allocation from within the overall budget and subject to Ministry of Education approval.
 There are two potential sources of funding for major capital projects in school divisions:

 - Annual funding provided to school divisions by the Ministry is largely unconditional and may be allocated among operating and capital types of expense, managing within the approved bottom line.
 Operating and capital budget allocations vary among school divisions depending on local circumstances and priorities.
 School division budgets are prepared annually and must be approved by the Ministry of Education.
-Most of Prairie Valley’s rural schools do not reach the overcrowding (110%) threshold set by the Ministry, therefore the financial responsibility for modernizing these schools - to address physical deterioration, meet current building codes for life safety systems and provide a functional and safe learning environment for staff and students - rests with the school division.
+Most of Prairie Valley’s rural schools do not reach the overcrowding (140%) threshold set by the Ministry, therefore the financial responsibility for modernizing these schools - to address physical deterioration, meet current building codes for life safety systems and provide a functional and safe learning environment for staff and students - rests with the school division.